Ouranosinc/Magpie/docs/services.rst

 .. _services:
 .. include:: references.rst

+.. employ the permissions as base for this chapter to ease reading by shorter reference definitions
+.. py:currentmodule:: magpie.permissions

 ===========
 Services
 ===========

 This section describes :term:`Service` and underlying :term:`Resource` elements packaged with `Magpie`, as well as their respective functionalities and intended procedural behavior.
+Section :ref:`service_impl` first presents the general details to implement all :term:`Service` implementations, followed by section :ref:`services_available` which details specific implementations.

+.. _service_impl:

 Basic Service and Resource details
 ------------------------------------